ShanghaiEyevolutionTechnology/VINS-Mono/README_origin.md

-Original readme of okvis is saved in README_origin.md.
-This project is forked from okvis.
-We add LeadSense examples.

 # VINS-Mono
 ## A Robust and Versatile Monocular Visual-Inertial State Estimator
 **29 Dec 2017**: New features: Add map merge, pose graph reuse, online temporal calibration function, and support rolling shutter camera.
 Map reuse videos: